-We have audited the accompanying financial statements of NewWest Community Capital, Inc. (a nonprofit organization) which comprise the statement of financial position as of September 30, 2022, and the related statements of activities, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of NewWest Community Capital, Inc. (a non-profit organization), which comprise the statement of financial position as of September 30, 2023, and the related statement of activities, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of NewWest Community Capital, Inc. as of September 30, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of NewWest Community Capital, Inc. as of September 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.